CibyL1226/cse15l-lab-reports/Lab_report_3.md

 ## Fourth Method

 This method uses the `grep` command with `-c`, which stands for count.
 This command counts and return how many of the indicated strings is in the files after finding them.
-(Found on [ChatGPT](https://chat.openai.com/))
+(Found on [ChatGPT](https://chat.openai.com/)) **This command is useful becasue it counts how many times a word show up in the articles without having you counting from the output and possibly make mistakes when counting.**

 _The input I put in chatGPT is "what are some ways to use grep function?"
 The output I got for this specific function from chatGPT says: "Count the number of matching lines:`grep -c pattern file.txt` The -c option counts the number of lines that match the pattern instead of displaying the lines themselves."_

-This command is useful becasue it counts how many times a word show up in the articles without having you counting from the output and possibly make mistakes when counting.

 **Fist example**

 This input is looking for the string "brain" and the output tells us that the word appeared 9 times in the `pmed.0020060.txt` text file.

-*Input:* `grep -c "brain" pmed.0020060.txt`
+*Input:* `grep -c "brain" pmed.0020060.txt` ("-c" here stands for "count" because the command returns the count of the string you serached up)

 *Ouput:* `9`